 Sounds like a good place for a tropical holiday!

-It is most well-known for the Amazon, the world’s largest jungle.
-But besides this jungle is also has dry grasslands, called pampas, rugged hills, pine forests, sprawling wetlands, huge plateaus and a long coastal plain.
+But besides this tropical rainforest and huge river, is also has dry grasslands, called pampas, rugged hills, pine forests, sprawling wetlands, huge plateaus and a long coastal plain.

 Brazil has the greatest variety of animals in the world with over 600 mammal species, 1,500 fish species, 1,600 bird species, and 100,000 different types of insects.
 Whoa…who knows what you’ll come across?

 They certainly have their fair share of interesting animals.